Reading Time: 10 mins

 Tip #10: Know When to Hire Out

-Knowing how to be a landlord is also knowing when to outsource certain maintenance and repairs.
-Some repairs are easy to fix and some are not.
-Even landlords who consider themselves very handy doesn’t necessarily mean they should do all the repairs themselves.
+Knowing how to be a landlord also means knowing when to outsource certain maintenance and repairs.
+Some repairs are easy to fix, and some are not.
+Even landlords who consider themselves very handy don’t necessarily mean they should do all the repairs themselves.

 As a landlord, do you really want to spend a significant amount of your time fixing repairs?
-A big reason real estate investors choose to become a landlord is to enjoy more free time, while still earning income.
+A big reason real estate investors choose to become landlords is to enjoy more free time while still earning income.
 The key here is to figure out how to balance cost savings with enjoyment or time.
-Just because you are capable of doing something, like a repair, doesn’t mean you should.
+Just because you can do something, like a repair, doesn’t mean you should.
 Know when to hire out and when to do it yourself.

 Tip #11: Don’t Underestimate the Importance of Organization

-Oftentimes, the difference between a business that succeeds and one that doesn’t is as simple as being organized.
-Have all forms such as, rental applications, lease agreements and policies neatly organized and on-hand for easy retrieval.
+Often, the difference between a business that succeeds and one that doesn’t is as simple as being organized.
+Have all forms, such as rental applications, lease agreements, and policies, neatly organized and on hand for easy retrieval.
 Stay up-to-date on accounting and keep a clean office.
-By doing these seemingly insignificant organizational tasks, your business will run more smoothly and successfully.
+Doing these seemingly insignificant organizational tasks, your business will run more smoothly and successfully.

-Also, keep thorough documentation of all expenses pertaining to the property as many qualify as tax deductible.
-Yet another reason to be diligently organized.
+Also, keep thorough documentation of all expenses about the property as many qualify as tax deductible—yet another reason to be diligently organized.

 Tip #12: Don’t Rent to Family or Friends

 This one should be self-explanatory, but it’s one of the most common pitfalls for landlords.
-For example, let’s say you rent out your property to a close friend and they start paying rent late or disregard policies.
+For example, let’s say you rent out your property to a close friend, and they start paying rent late or disregard policies.
 You’re then faced with getting taken advantage of or losing a friendship.
-Don’t put yourself in a difficult situation unnecessarily.
+Don’t put yourself in a problematic situation unnecessarily.

 8 Landlord Responsibilities To Know